A Beginner's Guide to Buying a Rower

 - Double-piston resistance - Double-piston options adjust the resistance on each rowing arm independently of one another.
 These machines are good for people trying to rehab an injury or correct a muscle imbalance.

-- Smaller footprint - Many hydraulic options have a compact design, which makes them perfect for apartments or areas that lack floor space.
+- Smaller footprint - Many hydraulic options have a compact design, which make them perfect for apartments or areas that lack floor space.

 Air rowers achieve a realistic rowing experience and resistance that adjusts in-step with your own intensity.